 Philosophy, the love of wisdom and learning, is basic to any balanced education.

-Philosophy leads you to make competent judgments, form sound opinions and develop a coherent view of the world and your place in it.
+Philosophy leads you to make competent judgments, form sound opinions and develop a coherent view of the world and of your place in it.
 The philosophical skill set includes clear and critical thinking, logical analysis, careful attention to language, and creative problem solving.
 Thus philosophy makes an excellent foundation for interdisciplinary studies.